kulong0105/kulong0105.github.io/_posts/2014-09-14-an-introduction-about-access-memory.md

 ---
-title: An introduction about cpu cache
+title: An introduction about different cpu arch how to access memory
 category: linux
 tags:
 - linux